rem1niscence/canopy/controller/tx.md

 - Evicts invalid transactions when state changes
 - Prioritizes transactions with higher fees
 - Handles special transaction types (like certificate results)
-- Maintains a cache of transaction results for efficient verification
+- Maintains a txn of transaction results for efficient verification
 - Tracks failed transactions for reporting purposes

 ### Transaction Validation